kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/12-implementing-state.md

 * When we saw our return images from imgur, we saw in the console that the images we were interested in were inside the `data.data` property
 * Yes it is weirdly named but we are just getting a list of images that is inside the response object
 * `this.setState()`
-    - this is the only way that we change our state over time
+    - This is the only way that we change our `state` over time
     - NEVER DO THIS-
         + this.state.images = [ {}, {} ];
-        + we never, ever, ever, ever modify our state property directly with an equals sign
+        + We never, ever, ever, ever modify our `state` property directly with an equals sign
-            * The only time we ever do an operation like this is when we intialize our state in the constructor
+            * The only time we ever do an operation like this is when we initialize our `state` in the **constructor**
-                - and that is the ONE SINGLE TIME we say `this.state = {something: something };`
+                - And that is the ONE SINGLE TIME we say `this.state = {something: something };`
-            * The reason behind this is so that React can update our state in an intelligent fashion, and it can only do that by passing this change to our state object to the `setState()` method
+            * The reason behind this is so that **React** can update our `state` in an intelligent fashion, and it can only do that by passing this change to our state object to the `setState()` method
-                - Internally, React is going to take this object `{images: response.data.data }` (this update) and wait to see if we make any other updates, if we ever call `setState()` again, if we do, that it will make all of those updates at the same exact time (this is done for performance concerns)
+                - Internally, **React** is going to take this object `{images: response.data.data }` (**this update**) and wait to see if we make any other updates, if we ever call `setState()` again, if we do, that it will make all of those updates at the same exact time (_this is done for performance concerns_)
-                - save the file and check it out in the browser
+                - Save the file and check it out in the browser

 ### View in browser
 You will first see an empty array `[]`